Skip to Content

 With many herbs, pinching them back encourages them to grow fuller and bushier.
 That should be easy: you’ll be doing so anyway as you harvest them for your meals and drinks!

-Woody herbs like rosemary and lavender should receive a good pruning once a year.
+Tip: Woody herbs like rosemary and lavender should receive a good pruning once a year.
 Early spring is a great time to do this, but you can also opt to prune after they’ve finished blooming in late summer.

 Lastly, in some herbs, like basil, flowering is discouraged.
 Letting the plant bloom can affect its flavor and deplete leaf growth, so most herb gardeners prefer to pinch off the little flowers as they appear.

-You don’t have to throw those basil flowers away however.
+You don’t have to throw those basil flowers away, however.
 They have a mild flavor and look very pretty in a nice garden salad.

 Harvesting

 Most herbs can be harvested throughout summer.
 Don’t wait until their growing season is almost up: harvest regularly when they’re at their best.
-You can always freeze the excess, or use it for herbal salts or herbal compound butters.

 Herbal compound butter coins as way to preserve fresh herbs